tobealive/docs/docs/concepts/types/arrays.md

 `cap`: *capacity* – the amount of memory space which has been reserved for elements, but not initialized or counted as elements.
 The array can grow up to this size without being reallocated.
-Usually, V takes care of this field automatically but there are cases where the user may want to do manual optimizations (see [below](#array-initialization)).
+Usually, V takes care of this field automatically, but there are cases where the user may want to do manual optimizations (see [below](#array-initialization)).

 ## Array with initial length and capacity